b1-ack/operating-system/README.md

 ## Build

 B1ackOS is built using **live-build**.
 The files for creating the build can be found on this GitHub page.
-Please note that for correct building of the **i386** version, it should be layered on top of **amd64**.

 ### Installation